-14 https://www.ofgem.gov.uk/ofgem-publications/51476/grant-thornton-interest-during-construction-offshore-transmission-assets.pdf given course of action.
-It is important to understand it is an aggregate of different parties' benefits - so some groups within society may lose money as a result of the option taken.
+- 3.43 Social and Economic Welfare (SEW) is a common indicator used in cost-benefit analysis of projects of public interest.
+It captures the overall benefit, in monetary terms, to society from a given course of action.
+It is important to understand it is an aggregate of different parties' benefits so some groups within society may lose money as a result of the option taken.
 The society considered may be a single nation, GB, or the wider European society, in which case the benefits to European consumers and producers would be a part of the calculation.
 For the case of GB interconnectors, it is most informative to show both GB and the connected market's SEW values, and the components which make up each.

-- 3.41 SEW benefits of an interconnector includes the following three components: - a) Consumer surplus, derived as an impact of market prices seen by the electricity consumers - b) Producer surplus, derived as the impact of market prices seen by the electricity producers - Interconnector revenue or congestion rents, derived as the impact on revenues of interconnectors between different markets. - 3.42 Interconnectors could help to provide ancillary services (including black start capability, frequency response or reserve response), facilitate deployment of renewables, reduction in carbon emissions and displace network reinforcements.
+We have received feedback stating that to show the economic benefits broken down on a per country basis would provide greater value, so we will investigate this for NOA 2020/21. - 3.44 SEW benefits of an interconnector includes the following three components: - a) Consumer surplus, derived as an impact of market prices seen by the electricity consumers - b) Producer surplus, derived as the impact of market prices seen by the electricity producers - c) Interconnector revenue or congestion rents derived as the impact on revenues of interconnectors between different markets. - 3.45 Interconnectors could help to provide ancillary services (including black start capability, frequency response or reserve response), facilitate deployment of renewables, reduction in carbon emissions and displace network reinforcements.
 Interconnectors also provide benefits of being connected to more networks giving access to a more diverse range of generation which could lead to reduction in carbon emissions.
 Such benefits will not be a part of the main NOA IC assessment, as discussed in the previous section.